steroman/deel-exercise/docs/employee-basics/manage-employees.md

 By leveraging the Numbrs API, you can have one source of truth for your employee data and build integrations that keep data in sync with your HRIS system.

-The `employee` endpoint provides a set of API calls that can be used to create, update, and delete employees and their personal information.
-It's a key part of the Numbrs API, because many other endpoints that are used to manage employee data like contracts, schedules, and more are tied to this endpoint.
+The API provides a set of employee-related endpoints and API calls that you can use to create, update, and delete employees and their personal information.
+Employees are a key part of the Numbrs API, because many other endpoints that are used to manage data like contracts, schedules, and more are tied to an employee.

 ## Requirements